enbnt/enbnt.github.io/content/posts/timeseries-basics.md

   * A negative value for `startTime` or `endTime`?
   * A time range that doesn't exist within the TimeSeries?

-It would be good to draw up some boundary examples to use when debugging or walking through the problem.
+It would be good to draw up both a happy path and some boundary examples to use when debugging or walking through the problem.

 After some contemplation, we decide that we'll want to use a Map structure